Shell plc

 Shell is vertically integrated and is active in every area of the oil and gas industry, including exploration, production, refining, transport, distribution and marketing, petrochemicals, power generation, and trading.
 Shell has operations in over 99 countries, produces around 3.7 million barrels of oil equivalent per day and has around 44,000 service stations worldwide.
 As of 31 December 2019, Shell had total proved reserves of 11.1 e9oilbbl of oil equivalent.
 Shell USA, its principal subsidiary in the United States, is one of its largest businesses.
-Shell holds 44% of Raízen, a publicly-listed joint venture with Cosan, which is the third-largest Brazil-based energy company.
+Shell holds 44% of Raízen, a publicly listed joint venture with Cosan, which is the third-largest Brazil-based energy company.
 In addition to the main Shell brand, the company also owns the Jiffy Lube, Pennzoil and Quaker State brands.

 Shell is a constituent of the FTSE 100 Index and had a market capitalisation of US$199 billion on 15 September 2022, the largest of any company listed on the LSE and the 44th-largest of any company in the world.
-By 2021 revenues, Shell is the second-largest investor-owned oil company in the world (after ExxonMobil), the largest company headquartered in the United Kingdom, the second-largest company headquartered in Europe (after Volkswagen), and the 15th largest company in the world.
-Until its unification in 2005 as Royal Dutch Shell plc, the firm operated as a dual-listed company, whereby the British and Dutch companies maintained their legal existence and separate listings but operated as a single-unit partnership.
-From 2005 to 2022 the company had its headquarters in The Hague, its registered office in London and had two types of shares (A and B).
-In January 2022, the firm merged the A and B shares, moved its headquarters to London, and changed its legal name to Shell plc.
+In terms of the revenue, Shell generated $284B in 2024, a significant decline over a decade, from $451B in 2013.